Azure/azure-sdk-for-python/sdk/communication/azure-mgmt-communication/README.md

 # Usage

-To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)
+To learn how to use the management libraries, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt).

-For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/) Code samples for this package can be found at [Communication Management](https://docs.microsoft.com/samples/azure-samples/azure-samples-python-management/) on docs.microsoft.com.
+For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/).
+For docs and references for this service, see [Azure Communication Services](https://docs.microsoft.com/en-us/azure/communication-services/) on docs.microsoft.com.

+Code samples for this management package can be found on GitHub at [Getting started - Managing Azure Communication Services using Azure Python SDK](https://github.com/Azure-Samples/azure-samples-python-management/tree/master/samples/communication).
-Additional code samples for different Azure services are available at [Samples Repo](https://aka.ms/azsdk/python/mgmt/samples)
+Additional GitHub samples using Azure Communication Services are listed at [Communication Samples](https://github.com/Azure/communication#samples).

 # Provide Feedback